manuka99/Dhammika-hotel---Spring-boot-java-/README.md

 10. Place bookings, reservations
 11. Display analytics through graphs and charts
 12. Developing a mailbox with IMAP Server of GOOGLE
+13. In-app notifications and mails for all user actions.
+14. Delivery fee calculator algorithms.

 # Individual Contribution